ECC-BFMC/Documentation/source/data/racetrack/roadmarkings.rst

    :align: center
    :width: 50%

-Below you can see the two types of intersections:
+Below you can see the main types of intersections (more types are on the track, but the dimensions are similar).

 .. image:: ../../images/racetrack/intersection.png
    :align: center